BillyP-Bot/billybot-discord/README.md

 # billybot-discord

-The one and only BillyP Bot of Boy Town!
+The one and only BillyP Bot of Boy Town.

 ## Local Setup: